nmwsharp/geometry-central/docs/docs/surface/surface_mesh/basics.md

-The `SurfaceMesh` is the workhorse datastructure for representing surface in geometry-central.
+The `SurfaceMesh` is the workhorse data structure for representing surface in geometry-central.
 Internally, it is reference-based mesh (similar to halfedge mesh), and can hold general polygonal meshes (though many routines only support triangle meshes). `SurfaceMesh` offers wide support for things like iterating around a mesh, modifying a mesh, and associating data with a mesh via containers.
 Under the hood, it is implemented with dense, automatically resizing buffers for efficient performance.

 ```
 #include "geometrycentral/surface/surface_mesh.h"